dddrrreee/cs140e-25win/labs/17-vm-page-table/README.md

    and change back.
 (Note: when you modify existing page table entries you will have to call `staff_mmu_sync_pte_mods` after you modify the page table.).
+  - make code faster by changing the the page attributes and co-processor settings to enable the datacache.

 Some bigger ones:
  - Setup caching and show it makes some matrix operation better.